Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 ###  Getting the files from the results of Deep Learning Based Classifier
 Copy all the files from DNN based ECG classification implementation. as seen [here](https://github.com/Bibek-Poudel/DNN_ECG_Implementation).
 Make a copy of the file revised_label.csv and name it REFERENCE-v3.csv.

-In addition, I had to create several folders like 'cloud model' as seen in this repository.
+In addition, I had to create several folders like 'cloud model' and also the folders inside it, as seen in this repository.

 The organization of other files in this repository are:
 -m